ckoethz/cyberrunner_docs_md/docs/02_installation.md

 !!! warning "Warning"

     This is the future plan, but it is not implemented yet.
-We currently have to clone multiple brio* repositories

 6. Install dependencies with rosdep.